John Smith (banker): Background

-On 21 December 1822 at St Leonard's, Shoreditch, Smith married Ann Catherine Jane Metcalfe (6 March 1805 – 8 June 1854) of Middlesex.
-The eldest of their children mentioned in the Census is banker John Metcalfe Smith (1829 – 1870), born in Aberdeen.
+On 21 December 1822 at St Leonard's, Shoreditch, Smith married Ann Catherine Jane Metcalfe of Middlesex.
+The eldest of their children mentioned in the Census is banker John Metcalfe Smith, born in Aberdeen.
 The next eldest was articled solicitor's clerk (later Bradford manufacturer) George Alderson Smith, born in Leeds in 1834.
-After him came Reverend William Alexander Smith M.A.
-(1840 – 23 August 1887) who was minister of St Mary's Chapel, Aberdeen.
-The youngest were Catherine "Clara" Ann Smith (born 2 May 1845), and Fanny Beckett Smith (1846–1913).
+After him came Reverend William Alexander Smith M.A., who was minister of St Mary's Chapel, Aberdeen.
+The youngest were Catherine "Clara" Ann Smith, and Fanny Beckett Smith.
 Two of their grandchildren were Reginald Metcalfe Smith and Mabel Smith.

 In Burley, Leeds, Smith's residence was Burley House, and in Harrogate, Belvedere in Victoria Avenue, but the Census does not mention Harrogate.
 In 1841, the England Census finds John Smith and his wife Ann living in Hyde Terrace, Leeds, with two of their sons: By 1851 the family had moved to Burley House on the corner of Burley Road and Cardigan Lane, and they had two sons, two daughters and three servants with them.
+Smith's first wife died in 1854.

-On 27 March 1856 at St Mary the Less, Durham, Smith married his second wife Mary Anne Frances Hopper (born 1804), from Chelmsford.
+On 27 March 1856 at St Mary the Less, Durham, Smith married his second wife Mary Anne Frances Hopper, from Chelmsford.
 Mary was the daughter of Walter Carles Hopper of Belmont, County Durham, a rich landowner.
 Mary's brother Rev. Augustus Hopper, honorary canon of Norwich, officiated at the wedding.
 Subsequently in 1861 the Census in Burley Lane, Leeds, finds Smith with his second wife Mary, and his son William is a student of Caius College, Cambridge.
 Although Smith is ill by this time, he describes himself as a banker and a West Riding of Leeds magistrate.